Free

 Credits

-BBC Contains Strong Language is a partnership between the BBC, Word Up North and Bradford 2025 UK City of Culture.
-It is supported by Arts Council England
+BBC Contains Strong Language was a partnership between the BBC, Word Up North and Bradford 2025 UK City of Culture.
+It was supported by Arts Council England

 Past event